andyferris/Tensors.jl/README.md

 1. For full speed, ensure that the names of the indices are fully determined at compile-time so that the appropriate code is only generated once and so that function *specialization by value* does not lead to performance degradation.

 2. Single-bracket indexing is still safe - use `hcat` and `vcat` when necessary to concatenate inside expresions like `@tensor v[vcat(indices1,indices2)][[a]]`.

+3. Some operations, defined by AbstractArray, may lead to an automatic de-indexing of a `Tensor` to an `Array` - for instance, those that automatically fall back to `broadcast!()`.

 ### TODO / Ideas to implement